WinVector/PDSwR2/RenderedExamples/c07_Linear_and_logistic_regression.md

 ## [1] 97.14902

 # Note 1:
-#   Get the model's predictions on the test set
+#   Get the model’s predictions on the test
+#   set

 # Note 2:
 #   Attach the sigr package for deviance calculation (sigr includes a number of goodness of fit summaries and tests)